Investment Banking Tough Interview Questions: How To Answer the “Greatest Weakness” Question

 It’s arguably the toughest “fit” question to answer because:

-• There is no consensus on what a “good” answer is.
+- There is no consensus on a “good” answer.

 There are 2 schools of thought on how to answer the weakness question in interviews:

-Giving a non-answer like the examples in #1 won’t necessarily sink your chances, but the interviewer may stop you mid-sentence and call your bluff, or tell you that you should give a real weakness rather than a fake one.
+A non-answer like the examples in method #1 won’t necessarily sink your chances, but the interviewer may stop you mid-sentence and call your bluff, or tell you that you should give a real weakness rather than a fake one.

-Giving a legitimate weakness that affects your ability to do the job could go either way – occasionally the interviewer will appreciate how you gave a real weakness, but more often than not they will doubt your ability to do the job if you say something that hits too close to home (e.g., you have poor attention to detail).
+Giving a legitimate weakness that affects your ability to do the job could go either way – occasionally the interviewer will appreciate how you gave a real weakness, but they might also doubt your ability to do the job if you say something that hits too close to home (e.g., you have poor attention to detail).

 And the last thing you want to do in an interview is plant a seed of doubt in the mind of the interviewer.

-As with fashion, cover letters, and grades (bankers like to weed out people with negatives), this question is more about avoiding a bad response than giving a good one.
+As with fashion, cover letters, and grades, this question is more about avoiding a bad response than giving a good one.

 You should avoid non-answers, answers that show a lack of self-respect, joke answers, and legitimate weaknesses that impair your ability to be a banker: